 \section{Representing ${}^\kappa \lambda$}

-Here we give a simple case to illustrate what we do (see latter on improvements in the hypothesis and conclusion).
-Specifically, if $Y$ is uncountable and $[\lambda]^{\aleph_0}$ is well ordered, \then \, the set ${}^Y \lambda$ can be an analysis modulo countable union over few (i.e., their number depends on $Y$ but not on $\lambda$) well ordered sets.
+Here we give a simple case to illustrate what we do (see later on improvements in the hypothesis and the conclusion).
+Specifically, if $Y$ is uncountable and $[\lambda]^{\aleph_0}$ is well ordered, \then \, the set ${}^Y \lambda$ can be analyzed modulo countable union over few (i.e., their number depends on $Y$ but not on $\lambda$) well ordered sets.